 The world of Heartless is absolutely incredible.
 The descriptions are so vivid and really whisk the reader into Wonderland.
 One of my favourite things about this setting is how the strangest things from the world, like the Cheshire Cat just appearing out of nowhere are written to sound perfectly normal.
 Hearts seems like such a fun place to live and I really wish it was real!

-Heartless is an Alice in Wonderland retelling all about the Queen of Hearts, who happens to be an amazing baker.
+Heartless by Marissa Meyer is an Alice in Wonderland retelling all about the Queen of Hearts, who happens to be an amazing baker.
 The setting seems so real and Marissa Meyer does a great job of normalizing all Wonderland’s quirks.
-I would definitely recommend this book to everyone.
+I would definitely recommend this fantasy book to everyone.